Skip to content

 Onboarding a Database

-Snowpack discovers Iceberg tables through a PyIceberg catalog and runs maintenance for tables that have explicitly opted in.
-Onboarding a new database is a two-step process: opt tables in at the catalog level, then register the database in the Helm chart so the orchestrator is allowed to automate it.
-Adding the database to health sync is recommended when you want cached health snapshots precomputed before orchestrator runs.
+Snowpack discovers Iceberg tables through a PyIceberg catalog and, in opt-out mode (the default), maintains every table in an allowlisted database unless a table opts out.
+Onboarding a new database is primarily a one-step process: register the database in the Helm chart so the orchestrator is allowed to automate it.
+Optionally opt individual tables out, and add the database to health sync so cached health snapshots are precomputed before orchestrator runs.

 ALTER TABLE lakehouse_dev.<database>.<table>

 Per-table cadence override.
 By default the orchestrator respects the cluster-wide cadenceHours value (6 hours in dev).
-To override the cadence for a specific table, set the snowpack.maintenance_cadence_hours property at the same time:
+To override the cadence for a specific table, set the snowpack.maintenance_cadence_hours property:

 ALTER TABLE lakehouse_dev.<database>.<table>